Anastasius I Dicorus: Domestic and ecclesiastical policies

-Successor
+Death and succession

-The Anonymous Valesianus gives a (most likely fictional) account of Anastasius attempting to predict his successor: Anastasius did not know which of his three nephews would succeed him, so he put a message under one of three couches and had his nephews take seats in the room.
+The Anonymous Valesianus gives a (most likely fictional) account of Anastasius attempting to predict his successor.
+Anastasius did not know which of his three nephews would succeed him and so he put a message under one of three couches and had his nephews take seats in the room.
 He believed that the nephew who sat on the couch with the message would be his heir.
 However, two of his nephews sat on the same couch, and the one with the concealed message remained empty.
-After putting the matter to God in prayer, he determined that the first person to enter his room the next morning would be the next emperor, and that person turned out to be Justin, the chief of his guards.
+After putting the matter to God in prayer, he determined that the first person to enter his room the next morning would be the next emperor, and that person turned out to be Justin, the commander of the Excubitors (comes excubitorum).

 Anastasius died childless in Constantinople on 9 July 518.
 He was 90 and a half years old according to the later chronicles of John Malalas (c.
 491–578) and the Chronicon Paschale (c.
 630).
 The early 6th-century historian Victor of Tunnuna states that he died at the age of 88, a figure accepted by most modern historians.